usgs/shakemap/doc_source/manual4_0/tg_formats.rst

 =============================

-The ShakeMap generic amplification factor facility supports the inclusion of linear amplifications that are not otherwise supported by Vs30-based site amplifications, such as basin or topographic amplifications.
+The ShakeMap generic amplification factor facility supports the inclusion of linear amplifications that are not otherwise supported (by, for example, Vs30-based site amplifications), such as basin or topographic amplifications.
 The ShakeMap operator may provide one or more files that contain factors that will be added to the (natural logarithm) of the results returned by the GMPE or IPE (the results from the IPE are not logged, but the amplification factors are still additive).
-Mapped area that extend beyond the boundaries of the amplification factor file are given an amplification factor of zero.
-If more than one amplification file is present in the *GenericAmpFactor* directory, then the system will apply all such files (i.e., the amplification factors will be cumulative to the extent that the grids overlap).
+Mapped areas that extend beyond the boundaries of the amplification factor file are given an amplification factor of zero.
+If more than one amplification file is present in the *GenericAmpFactors* directory, then the system will apply all such files (i.e., the amplification factors will be cumulative to the extent that the grids overlap).